YellowO2/ai-task-agent/README.md

 > A task assistant built with n8n that captures tasks from emails and provides a chatbot with a prioritised to-do list via Telegram.

 ![Demo GIF](assets/demo.gif)
-*A brief demo showing the agent creating a task from an email and responding to a query in Telegram.*

 ---